 Sansui TU-710 (1978, front, inside) search eBay

-The TU-710, a very rare tuner with 4 gangs and 4 filters, was apparently the successor to the ubiquitous TU-717.
-The TU-710 and its companion amplifier, the AU-710, filled the gap when Sansui was not yet ready to introduce its redesigned -19 series products.
-The TU-710's front panel is identical to the TU-717's, and their circuit board layouts are identical as well (although there may be some minor differences in parts).
+The TU-710, a rare tuner with 4 gangs and 4 filters, was sold for only a short time, and we've received conflicting information on it.
+Some data suggested that TU-710 and its companion amplifier, the AU-710, were the successors to the ubiquitous TU-717 and AU-717, filling a gap when Sansui was not yet ready to introduce its redesigned -19 series products.
+We've also been told that the TU-710 was simply the TU-717 relabeled for sale at U.S. military bases overseas, which seems more likely.
+The TU-710's front panel is identical to the TU-717's, and their circuit board layouts are identical as well (although there may be some minor differences in parts choices).
 The TU-710 also performs just as well as the TU-717, making it one of the better tuners around for DXing when modified.
 Those who wish to mod the TU-710 for improved audio quality can follow our panelist Jim's suggestions listed for the TU-717 on the DIY Mods page.
 The TU-710 usually sells for $150-200 on eBay, with a high of $355 in 5/04.
 [EF][JR]

 Sansui TU-717 (1977, $370, front, back, inside, schematic left, schematic right) search eBay